SocialCareData/data-exchange-standard/README.md

 Subsequent releases will build on these capabilities to:
 - define audit and logging requirements
-- facilitate data exchange where a relevant care record, service involvement, observation or event is found.
+- facilitate data exchange where a relevant care record, service involvement, observation or event is found
+- support data exchange between centralised and decentralised systems

 ## How it works